thenick775/thelist/README.md

 This is a quick and dirty movie listing utility, that makes use of tui-go for formatting the window.

+The search utilizes regular expressions, which is the primary way I wanted to be able to filter and search by multiple tags.

 Future upgrades:

 -Store file in compressed/binary format